sundgenomics/sundgenomics.github.io/README.md

     The sequencers and office have moved to 10.5, but the lab not yet.
 The N-drives have moved to SUN-RENEW-genomics.

+    Due to testing and special events at 10.5, there will be no access to our Genomics Platform on the following dates:
+    - Wednesday Nov 5th  4pm-10pm
+    - Monday Nov 10th 9am-12pm
+    - Wednesday Nov 19th 9am-5pm

 [//]: # (This is a comment)
 [//]: # "Comment"